 Worldwide travel insurance is available at www.lonelyplanet.com/travel-insurance.
 You can buy, extend and claim online anytime – even if you’re already on the road.

 Virtually every hotel (even budget ones) now offers complimentary wi-fi, even if only in the reception area.
 The same is true for midrange and top-end restaurants.
 The connection is generally good enough for emails, but can struggle with more demanding applications such as Skype/FaceTime or downloads.

-Internet cafes can be found in all major towns and cities.
-Connection speeds vary from pretty good to woefully slow.
-Prices range from Ar30 to Ar50 per minute.
+Internet cafes can be found in major towns and cities.
+Connection speeds are usually OK.
+Prices range around Ar50 per minute.